 Coachway: Named for its function as a popular waypoint, Coachway is a large township south of Easthaven near the border of Umbra.
 It serves as a crossroads connecting Tanahr to Umbra and the Aixath waystone.
 With a bustling marketplace, a full complement of artisans, the renowned Pig and Pickle Inn (some of the best food in southern Tanahr) and a complex portal system to Easthaven, Coachway is a trade hub.
 To keep the portal and township safe, there is an Ahran militia presence in the form of a Valiants outpost tasked with the protection of this unassuming but important node in Ahran commerce and travel.

-Dominion (The): A reclusive, secretive empire in Ahra’s far north, couched beyond a jagged range of mountains, and not networked to the rest of Ahra’s waystone and portal system.
+Dominion (The): A reclusive empire in Ahra’s far north, couched beyond a jagged range of mountains, and not networked to the rest of Ahra’s waystone and portal system.
 One of two Northern Alliance nations, the Dominion’s history with the Accord is rocky at best, though currently a sullen neutrality exists between the two powers.
-Primarily human in populace, The Dominion is powerful in leymagic, allowing the practice of forms of magic that are banned in the rest of Ahra.
+Primarily human in populace, The Dominion restricts the use of leymagic to academy-educated and Dominar-sanctioned leymages, who are rumored to experiment in magics forbidden in other parts of Ahra.
 Hostile to outsiders, the Dominion is a power not to be taken lightly.
-They only trade openly with the merchants of Canrish and Orendt to their east, though Dominion goods become available to Ahra at large via the Canrish markets.
-Its capital is the tightly guarded fortress city of Imperium.
+They only trade openly with the merchants of Canrish and Orendt to their west, though Dominion goods become available to Ahra at large via the Canrish markets.
+Its capital is the tightly guarded city of Imperium.

 Empyrea/Empyrean Elves: A nation on Ahra’s northwest coast, Empyrea borders Sylvania to the north, .
 Their capital city is Starfall, an ancient seaside city known for its stunning architecture and robust astronomical sciences university, as well as its lavish entertainments.
 Empyrean elves are known to be the most skilled watchers of the sky, and some of the most accomplished leymages in Ahra are Emyprean.
 Empyrea boasts the Accord’s largest known magic university and Mageguild.
 Empyrean elves can be found throughout Tanahr, and even as far south as the Merrow Isles, where they enjoy commerce with their ocean-loving distant kin.
 Empyrea’s most common exports are instruments for those involved in the sciences, leymagical potions and potables, fine jewelry, exquisite and accurate maps, and they are the Ahran experts in printing of magical and recreational texts and tomes.